Haitian Revolution: Lasting change

 The Revolution in Haiti did not wait on the Revolution in France.
 The call for modification of society was influenced by the revolution in France, but once the hope for change found a place in the hearts of the Haitian people, there was no stopping the radical reformation that was occurring.
 The Enlightenment ideals and the initiation of the French Revolution were enough to inspire the Haitian Revolution, which evolved into the most successful and comprehensive slave rebellion in history.
 Just as the French were successful in transforming their society, so were the Haitians.
-On 4 April 1792, The French National Assembly granted freedom to slaves in saint-Domingue.
+On 4 April 1792, the French Legislative Assembly granted freedom to slaves in Saint-Domingue.
 The revolution culminated in 1804; Haiti was an independent state solely of freed peoples.
 The activities of the revolutions sparked change across the world.
 France's transformation was most influential in Europe, and Haiti's influence spanned every location that continued to practice slavery.
 John E. Baur honors Haiti as home of the most influential revolution in history.